AchiaIR/solve_maze/README.md

 past experience to make decisions.
 However, stochastic mazes are more realistic and can better represent real-world problems, where the outcome of actions is often uncertain.
-A very detailed explain (including the math) is in solve_maz.pdf attached.
+A very detailed explain (including the math) is in solve_maze.pdf attached.

 <span> ───────────────────────────────────────────── </span>